-At St. Clement's we believe that creativity is a gift from God to be celebrated and enjoyed.
+At Saint Clement's we believe that creativity is a gift from God to be celebrated and enjoyed.
 In the creative act human beings enter with God into his work of beauty.

-We have a choir who sing at our Parish Mass every Sunday, and for special religious events.
-New members are always welcome, rehearsals are held on Thursday evenings.
+Our church choir sing at our Parish Mass every Sunday, and for special religious events.
 Contact: Mr.Roger Folley, 01702 471799.